-How to calm your pets during fireworks
+How to calm pets during fireworks

-4 January 2022 - 6 min read
+4 January 2022 - 5 min read

-A dog hiding under then bed
+A dog hiding under the bed

 If your pet becomes anxious when the loud bangs and bright lights of fireworks start, they're certainly not alone.

-The sooner you can start preparing your pets for Bonfire night, the easier it will be to shield them from stress.
+The sooner you can start preparing your pets for Bonfire Night, the easier it will be to shield them from stress.
 Mid-October onwards is the perfect time to start.

 Starting a month in advance gives you plenty of time to run a full risk assessment for hazardous noises that provoke your pet's anxiety.